isomerpages/moe-poiching/_cca/Performing Arts/Brass Band.md

 In conclusion, our band members have benefitted from the exposure of performing in an external venue and they really enjoyed this wonderful and fulfilling experience altogether.

 ![](/images/artfiesta2.jpg)
-**Our Principal, Mr Andrew Mah exchanged greetings with The Minister for the Environment and  Water Resources, Mr Masagos Zulkifli Bin Masagos Mohamad.**
+**Our Principal, Mr Andrew Mah exchanged greetings with The Minister for the Environment and&nbsp; Water Resources, Mr Masagos Zulkifli Bin Masagos Mohamad.**
 ![](/images/artfiesta3.jpg)
 **Our band members all geared up and ready to perform on stage at the Festive Plaza.**
 ![](/images/artfiesta4.jpg)